beakbahama/log/docs/stress.md

 > [!IMPORTANT]
 > ### Coherence Evaluation Report Card
 >
 > *This [version](https://github.com/beakbahama/log/blob/34f30b7fdda60b61fa0f0f51bee83c8cf910c264/docs/stress.md) of the document was audited in **January 2026** using v1.0 of the [**Analyze Anything Framework**](https://analyzeanything.org/).
-The text you are reading may contain minor updates made since the audit.*
+This document you are reading may contain minor updates made since the audit.*
 >
 > | Stage | Assessment | Core Justification |
 > | :--- | :--- | :--- |